Can Swimming make your Hip Flexors Tight?

 Swimming is a great adjunct to dancing as it can give a good form of cardiovascular exercise without any load on the feet or lower limbs.
 Perhaps just reduce the amount of breaststroke that they are both doing for a few weeks and see if this changes things.

 With your son, often recurrent strains of the hamstring are due to underlying tension in the nerves (has he had a recent growth spurt?) or an imbalance in the strength of his hamstrings and gluteals (buttock muscles).
-We will be discussing the issue of neural tension in detail in the dvds, so make sure that you follow all of the testing carefully and try the releases on him to see the difference.
+We will be discussing the issue of neural tension in detail in the DVDs, so make sure that you follow all of the testings carefully and try the releases on him to see the difference.
 I am sure that he will notice a difference straight away!

-This is a great reminder to us all that it is often what we do with our bodies outside of class that dictate how mobile it is in any given direction.
+This is a great reminder to us all that it is often what we do with our bodies outside of class that dictates how mobile it is in any given direction.
 Always be mindful of your posture and how this can affect your mobility.

-There are lots of gentle hip release techniques in the program, so once your DVDs arrive, work on that section to discover new ways of improving the mobility in this area!
+There are lots of gentle hip release techniques in the program, so once your DVDs arrive, work on that section to discover new ways of improving mobility in this area!

 Let me know what you discover!